roncterry/lab_env_tools/README.md

 qemu-img create -f qcow2 /home/VMs/<COURSE_ID>/<NAME_OF_VM>/disk01.qcow2 20G
 ```

 Regarding virtual machine disk image naming.
-As disk images will ever only be used by a single VM, and becuase they will always reside in the VM's directory, they named of the disk images do not need to contain the VM name.
-In fact it can make things easier if you use simple named like `disk01.qcow2` or descriptive named like `repos.qcow2`.
-Doing this will also enable used of some of the lab environment creation and management tools and scripts.
+As disk images will only be used by a single VM, and because they will always reside in the VM's directory, the names of the disk images do not need to contain the VM name.
+In fact, it can make things easier if you use simple named like `disk01.qcow2` or descriptive named like `repos.qcow2`.
+Doing this will also enable the use of some of the lab environment creation and management tools and scripts.

 Regarding the file permission/ownership of the virtual machine disk images.
 When using Virt-Manager to create a VM and its disk images, the default behavior is for the disk image file(s) to be owned by root and the permissions to be 600.
-This will cause problems later on when archiveing the VMs for distribution.
+This will cause problems later on when archiving the VMs for distribution.
 It is best to change the files to be owned by your user and primary group and the permission to be 644.

 # Storage Pools

 ## Virtual Machine Storage Pools (Optional)

-Defining storage pools for each VM's directory can make working with the VMs easier, particularly if you are running different VMs on different lab machines and accessing them remotly using Virt-Manager.
-The name of these VM directory specific pool definintion file should be **<NAME_OF_VM>.pool.xml**.
+Defining storage pools for each VM's directory can make working with the VMs easier, particularly if you are running different VMs on different lab machines and accessing them remotely using Virt-Manager.
+The name of these VM directory specific pool definition file should be **<NAME_OF_VM>.pool.xml**.
 The structure of a VM directory specific storage pool XML file is as follows:

 ```
 <pool type='dir'>